 The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to:

+- provide adequate food, clothing, and shelter (including exclusion from home or abandonment) - protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers) - ensure access to appropriate medical care or treatment - provide suitable education

+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs (updated to reflect definition change in Working Together to Safeguarding Children 2023)
-Indicators in a child/young person Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation Dry sparse hair Abnormal voracious appetite at school or nursery

-Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to cold Swollen limbs with sores that are slow to heal, Disturbed peer relationships usually associated with cold injury
+Indicators in a child/young person Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to cold Swollen limbs with sores that are slow to heal, Disturbed peer relationships usually associated with cold injury